-The Dietetic Internship Program places interns throughout Portland and Medford, Oregon and Southwest Washington for supervised practice, giving interns the opportunity to experience nutrition care in urban, suburban, and rural settings.
+The Dietetic Internship Program places interns throughout Portland, Bend and Medford, Oregon and Southwest Washington for supervised practice, giving interns the opportunity to experience nutrition care in urban, suburban, and rural settings.

 Supervised practice rotations provide students with experience in community, food service, clinical, and specialty practice settings.
 Students practice and apply principles and skills in dietetics and nutrition to real situations under the guidance of professionals in the field.
 Supervised practice generally occurs Tuesdays through Fridays each week throughout the Dietetic Internship Program.

 Supervised practice rotations are coordinated with Monday didactic course topics.
 Summer and fall term supervised practice rotations and courses focus on retail and patient food service management, nutrition education, and public health.
 Winter term rotations and courses provide students with experience in basic clinical nutrition.
 Specialized dietetic practice and unique patient populations are addressed in spring term courses and supervised practice rotations.

 Suitable placements for supervised practice are developed by the Dietetic Internship Director and Supervised Practice Coordinators.
 When assigning primary placement sites, our program takes the match code, student preferences, and several other factors into consideration, but students may be placed in Portland, Southwest Washington, or Medford regardless of student preference or match code.
 Students are assigned to a primary placement site for the majority of their supervised practice; however, several external rotations give students the opportunity to experience working in a variety of other settings, which may include distance or rural locations.
 Students may complete one rural rotation during their supervised practice rotations in locations such as Klamath Falls, Warm Springs, Madras/Bend, Redmond, and Pendleton.
 Distance between the students' primary placement and practice sites may vary and extended distances may occur.